cmhouston/excl-mobile/README.md

 1. Enable Unknown Sources in the Device's settings app
 - Connect the device to the computer via USB
 - Build the Application by running it on an Android Emulator
-- Navigate to (Project Folder)/build/android/bin and retrieve the APK file
+- Navigate to (Project Folder)/build/android/bin on the computer and retrieve the APK file
 - Copy this file to the Downloads folder on the device
 - Disconnect your device and navigate to the APK file to install

-### Android GenyMotion Emulator ###

-Titanium's built in android emulator is slow and has limited functionality.
-In order to avoid this issue the ExCL team chose to use the GenyMotion  emulator.
-Appcelerator provides an article regarding [Using GenyMotion with Titanium 3.2](http://www.appcelerator.com/blog/2013/12/using-genymotion-with-titanium-3-2/)

-#### Setting Up GenyMotion on a Mac ####

-There are a few more changes that need to be made in order to make GenyMotion compatible with a Mac.
-Follow these instructions for [How to Set Up GenyMotion on a Mac](docs/howToSetUpGenyMotionOnAMac.md)

 ## <a name="debugging"></a> Debugging ##